robertdrsj/robertdrsj.github.io/docs/servicesforhire.md

 **25-50% Due at Project Start**.
 We hold a kickoff meeting to review project scope, requirements, and timeline.
 - 50% of project rate due for projects no longer than 6 months in duration.
 - 40% of project rate due for projects 6-12 months in duration.
-- 25% of project rate due for projects longer than 1 year in duration.<br>
+- 25% of project rate due for projects 1-2 years in duration.
+Contracts made with a single client cannot exceed 2 years in the United States.<br>

 **Remainder is Divided based on # of Milestones**:
-- Milestones typically include at least one round of Feature/Task Completion, Client Approval, and optionally QA Improvements.
-The contract terminates or requires revision if QA Improvements fall out of scope or persist for more than three weeks without approval.
+- Milestones typically include at least one round of **Feature/Task Completion**, **Client Approval**, and optionally **QA Improvements**. _The contract terminates or requires revision if QA Improvements fall out of scope or persist without joint agreement for more than two weeks._
-- Project Completion is invoiced once the final feature/task result is approved by you.
+- **Project Completion** is invoiced once the final feature/task result is approved by you.
 - A 30-day warranty period is included to cover post-release debugging that require no more than 35 hours of total work.
 After the warranty period or 35 hours of total work, there is an hourly rate which can be extended up to a agreed reasonable length of time.<br>

 ---

 ## Budget Scenarios
-If you're unsure which services or rates work best, please consider the scenarios below and determine which obstacle fits your situation:<br>
+If you are unsure which services or rates work best, please consider the scenarios below and determine which obstacle fits your situation:<br>

 **Option A: We have a clear vision for the end product.
 It needs to be built within certain specifications, with some flexibility for efficiency improvements**: <u>Software Production</u> services will be more heavily utilized, with a mix of <u>Software Production</u> and <u>Consultation</u> services during pre- and post-production.
 A <u>Project-Value Based Rate</u> will primarily be used.<br>